luyilin/kokk/README.md

 * The populate a index.md in the directory, which is your main markdown file.

-* The populate a list of markdown files of your demo usage in the directory.
+* The populate a list of example markdown files in the directory.
 And implement the `doc-list` prop.
 The order of the prop is the display order.

 * The write the live demo as a slot in `<kokk></kokk>`, use `demo-${index}` as the slot name.
 The index is the same as the order of `doc-list`.